I can’t remember a time when I didnít write stories. Before I could write, I drew the ponies, princesses and

 craft blog, at KarenLowe.co.uk

-where I will be adding photos and free templates to download each month.
+where I will be adding photos and free templates to download, as well as progress on my patchwork course and my paintings.

 Somerset Maugham said there were three rules for writing the novel.